⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Personal Take

-I’ve seen traffic stops handled professionally and lawfully.
+I have seen traffic stops handled lawfully and professionally.

 It was discipline.